royks07/plankesorteringsanlegg-simulator-styringssystem/PlankesorteringsAnlegg/Plankesorteringsanlegg/README.md

 ####API

-The simulator-API lets students write <b>control-systems</b> for simulated environments.
+The simulator-API lets students write control-systems for simulated environments.

 Tha API is based on Paul Bjørn Andersens(UiA) RTOS-kernel, TSS, and his usart-library.

 File manifest
 -------------

 * doc/ - This folder contains the project documentation.
-*	Main.cpp						-	Create the GUI
-*	Render.cpp
-*	Render.h
-*	SimulatorPage.cpp
-*	SimulatorPage.h
-*	PlankSortingPlant.cpp
-*	PlankSortingPlant.h
-*	SimulatorPageEntries.cpp
 * Actuators.cpp
-*	Actuators.h
+* Actuators.h - Contains actuator-hierarchy and actuator-set
+* CommandSequenceInterpreter.cpp
+* CommandSequenceInterpreter.h - Contains the CommandSequanceInterpreter-class
 * Communicator.cpp
-*	Communicator.h
+* Communicator.h - Contains the Communicator-class
-*	CommandSequenceInterpreter.cpp
-*	CommandSequenceInterpreter.h
 * Conveyor.cpp
-*	Conveyor.h
+* Conveyor.h - Contains the Conveyor-class and the classes needed to build it
 * ConveyorSynchronizer.cpp
-*	ConveyorSynchronizer.h
+* ConveyorSynchronizer.h - Contains the class which synchronize conveyors
+* Main.cpp
+* Main.h - Main.h and Main.cpp contains the main-function, and code to create user-interface and run the simulation-loop
 * Package.cpp
-*	Package.h
+* Package.h - Contains the classes related to planks, "sprinkles" and packages
 * Packaging.cpp
-*	Packaging.h
+* Packaging.h - Contains the PackageInput- and PackageOutput-class
+* PlankSortingPlant.cpp
+* PlankSortingPlant.h - Contains the SimulationPage to create a "plank sorting plant"
+* Render.cpp
+* Render.h
 * Sensors.cpp
-*	Sensors.h
+* Sensors.h - Contains the sensor class-hierarchy and the sensor-set
+* SimulatorPage.cpp
+* SimulatorPage.h
+* SimulatorPageEntries.cpp - Assign simulator-page entries to global array g_simulatorPageEntries
 * Storages.cpp
-*	Storages.h
-*	Text.h
+* Storages.h - Define classes to create individual storages and storage area
 * Text.cpp
+* Text.h - Contains a function to draw text on SimulatorPage
 * UserData.cpp
-*	UserData.h
+* UserData.h - Contains the UserData class-hierarchy

 Configuration instructions
 --------------------------